Skip to content

 • Add a sibling "Host-owned (never crosses boundary)" box in the App Layer with chips like "TUI rendering", "xprompt expansion", "workflow orchestration", "subprocess + signalling", "plugin dispatch".
 This sets the scope honestly.

 • Rust column: keep the sase_core_rs../sase-core pairing but relabel the arrow "built from" (not "Python ↔ Rust boundary").
-Add a "no Python fallback" / "required runtime dep" annotation on the wheel chip.
+Add a "required runtime dependency" annotation on the wheel chip; if fallback behavior is mentioned, preserve the current cleanup-only compatibility exception.

 • Crate split: keep crates/sase_core (pure Rust, reusable by future non-Python frontends) and crates/sase_core_py (PyO3 bindings → ships as the sase-core-rs wheel).
 Add a small "future: web/CLI from pure crate" hint to justify the split.